agnsal/SalutariDiscreteLogProblemSolver/README.md

 and so on...

-We verify at every step is b<sub>i</sub> is a power of a, until it is true.
+We verify at every step if b<sub>i</sub> is a power of a, until it is true.

 At this z-th step (the last one), we have: